 In October 2021, GASB issued Statement No. 98, The Annual Comprehensive Financial Report.
 The primary objective of this statement is to establish the term annual comprehensive financial report and its acronym ACFR.
 This Statement was developed in response to concerns raised by stakeholders that the common pronunciation of the acronym for comprehensive annual financial report sounds like a profoundly objectionable racial slur.
 This Statement's introduction of the new term is founded on a commitment to promoting inclusiveness.
 The requirements of this Statement are effective for fiscal years beginning after December 15, 2021, and all reporting periods thereafter.
-The Agency adopted the pronouncement in fiscal year 2023 with no significant impact to the financial statements.
+The Agency is currently evaluating the impact this standard will have on its financial statements.